mechmotum/mechmotum.github.io/content/pages/research.rst

 improvements to the experimental apparatus and protocol for a larger scale validation with arbitrary experimental subjects.

 .. [#] Hess, Ronald, Jason K. Moore, and Mont Hubbard.
-“Modeling the Manually Controlled Bicycle.”
+"Modeling the Manually Controlled Bicycle."
 IEEE Transactions on Systems, Man, and Cybernetics - Part A: Systems and Humans 42, no. 3 (May 2012): 545–57. https://doi.org/10.1109/TSMCA.2011.2164244.
 .. [#] Kresie, Scott W., Jason K. Moore, Mont Hubbard, and Ronald A. Hess.